 How to diagnose the problem

-- high use of search with weak conversion from search sessions
+- high search use combined with weak conversion from search sessions

-- frequent support questions that begin with "I couldn't find..."
+- frequent support tickets that begin with "I couldn't find..."

 - returning customers buying only one known SKU instead of broadening their basket